 HeyGen

 HeyGen is the market leader in AI avatar video and one of the most practically useful AI tools across the entire video category.
-Its core use case is clear: you write a script, choose an avatar (or create a custom one from your own video), and HeyGen generates a professional presenter video with lip sync, natural-looking delivery, and optional translation into dozens of languages.
+The core use case is clear: you write a script, choose an avatar (or create a custom one from your own video), and HeyGen generates a professional presenter video with lip sync, natural delivery, and optional translation into dozens of languages.

-The video translation feature alone has made HeyGen essential for international marketing and localization teams.
-You can upload an existing video, and HeyGen will translate the audio, re-lip-sync the on-screen speaker to match, and deliver a localized version without any re-filming.
+The video translation feature alone has made HeyGen essential for international marketing and localisation teams.
+Upload an existing video, and HeyGen translates the audio, re-lip-syncs the on-screen speaker to match, and delivers a localised version without re-filming.

 HeyGen's pricing includes a free tier with limited credits.
-The Creator plan is around $29/month and the Business plan around $89/month, with higher tiers for enterprise volume.
-Custom avatar creation, which lets you upload footage of yourself or a team member to build a reusable AI version, is available on Creator plans and above.
+The Creator plan is around $29/month and Business around $89/month, with higher tiers for enterprise volume.
+Custom avatar creation, which builds a reusable AI version from footage of yourself or a team member, is available on Creator plans and above.

-For sales teams, training departments, L&D teams, and marketers producing content at scale, HeyGen often delivers the most immediate return on investment of any tool in this guide.
+For sales teams, training departments, L&D, and marketers producing at scale, HeyGen often delivers the most immediate return on investment of any tool in this guide.
+It also appears in our HR and recruiting tools guide for exactly this reason: presenter and outreach video without a studio.

 Best for: sales enablement, marketing at scale, e-learning, HR communications, and any team producing presenter or spokesperson video repeatedly.